Backgrounds for photography and making DIY backdrops

-Photographic backdrops and backgrounds are a key part of any image — they can make or break your photo.
-Choosing the right backdrop is crucial, but knowing which one is the best can be tricky.
+Photography backgrounds are a key part of any image — they can make or break your photo.
+Choosing the best backdrop material is crucial, but knowing which one to use can be tricky.

-To help you make the most of your image, I’ve outlined some key points to think about when selecting a background and included two DIY photography backgrounds that you can easily make yourself.
+To help you make the most of your image, I’ve outlined some key points to think about when selecting a background and included two DIY photography backgrounds that you can easily make.

 What backdrop is the best for photography?